Classic 4-Day Inca Trail to Machu Picchu 2027

 Ayapata (3,300 m) 10,827 feet

-Wake-up call with coca tea delivered to your tent.
-Day 2 is widely considered the most challenging and rewarding day of the Classic Inca Trail.
-After an early breakfast, we begin the steady ascent to Dead Woman’s Pass (Warmiwañusca, 4,215 m), the highest point of the trek.
-The climb gains nearly 1,200 meters in elevation and follows original Inca stone stairways through cloud forest, high-altitude grasslands, and spectacular mountain scenery.
-Most hikers reach the summit after 4 to 5 hours of well-paced trekking.
+Wake-up call with a cup of coca tea delivered to your tent.
+Day 2 is the most challenging and rewarding day of the Classic Inca Trail.
+After breakfast, the trail climbs steadily to Dead Woman’s Pass (Warmiwañusca, 4,215 m), gaining nearly 1,200 meters on original Inca stone stairways.
+The route passes through lush Polylepis cloud forest before emerging into the high Andean alpine landscape.
+Reaching the summit typically takes 4–5 hours of steady hiking.

 Breakfast, Lunch, Dinner